RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 >With regard to robots, in the early days of robots people said, 'Oh, let's build a robot' and what's the first thought?
 You make a robot look like a human and do human things.
 That's so 1950s.
 We are so past that.
 ><br/>~Neil deGrasse Tyson

-[OpenROV](http://openrov.com) is an underwater robot, definitely not human-shaped.
+[OpenROV](http://openrov.com) is an underwater robot, roughly the size of a toaster, and definitely not human-shaped.
 Company founders Eric Stackpole and David Lang are on a mission to democratize ocean exploration in the same way that Jobs, Woz, Gates, and Allen helped to democratize computing.
 Even better: OpenROV stands firmly on the shoulders of Moore’s Law and the open source software movement.
 Take a look at this list of OpenROV ingredients:

 * BeagleBone Black - an open-source single-board computer, smaller than a deck of cards, running Linux.
 * Linux - specifically, the Ubuntu distribution.